Dynatrace/dynatrace-otel-collector/README.md

 ## Support

 After the distribution is declared Generally Available, it will be supported by the Dynatrace Support team, as described on the Dynatrace [support page].
-Github issues will also be considered on a case-by-case basis regardless of support contracts or commercial relationships with Dynatrace.
+For issues reported via GitHub, support contracts and SLAs do not apply.
+Please reach out via our official support channels for full coverage.

 [support page]: https://support.dynatrace.com/